Skip links

-The Ultimate Guide
+Guide

-This innovation incorporated the use of alternating dampers in forced-air ovens so air from a single fan could be delivered to product on racks.
+This innovation incorporated the use of alternating dampers in forced-air ovens so air from a single fan could be delivered to the product on racks.

 The alternating dampers on either side of the oven create two opposing airstreams in the oven cabinet.
 The location where these opposing airstreams collide is called the breakpoint.

-oven airflow breakpoint
+oven breakpoint

-The breakpoint is formed by a combination of the fan, alternating dampers, and the corresponding high and low velocity airflows created in the oven.
+The breakpoint is formed by a combination of the fan, alternating dampers, and the corresponding high and low-velocity airflows created in the oven.

-The high velocity airflow travels down the oven wall, across the floor, and up the opposing side.
-The low velocity airflow travels a much shorter distance, hence being low velocity.
+The high-velocity airflow travels down the oven wall, across the floor, and up the opposing side.
+The low-velocity airflow travels a much shorter distance, hence being low velocity.

-The collision of the low velocity airflow and the high velocity airflow causes the air to break towards the center of the oven — forming the breakpoint.
+The collision of the low-velocity airflow and the high-velocity airflow causes the air to break towards the center of the oven — forming the breakpoint.

 When formed correctly, the breakpoint has enough velocity to penetrate through the product on your rack before the air is drawn back to the return duct.
 It’s this breakpoint air that ultimately cooks your product.

-The velocity of the breakpoint air as it moves across product on the rack essentially wipes away a layer of cold air surrounding the product and replaces it with hot air.
+The velocity of the breakpoint air as it moves across the product on the rack essentially wipes away a layer of cold air surrounding the product and replaces it with hot air.

 As the breakpoint moves throughout the oven cabinet, it wipes away more and more layers of cold air surrounding the product.